 There are other situations as well – talk to a lawyer.

 Can I negotiate the terms of the agreement they’ve given me to sign?

 That depends on a lot of factors and considerations.

 - What are the circumstances surrounding your exit?
 Are they forcing you out because they claim you did something wrong?
 Are you simply part of a group layoff?

 - How big is the company?
 As a general rule, the bigger the company, the less likely they are to change the terms of a standard severance agreement that has already been through substantial corporate attorney review and approval.
 Smaller companies may have more flexibility.
-Those are generalities – it varies.
+Those are generalities based on experience – it varies.

 - How big are your requested changes?
 For instance, are you simply wanting to extend your health benefits for another month, or do you want to demand substantially more money than they are offering?